yuvrag03/Hands_on_nlp/README.md

-# practice_nlp
+# hands_on_nlp
-Practice sessions of my (natural language processing) subject
+Practice sessions of my (natural language processing) subject hands on sessions